kalinchernev/kalinchernev.github.io/content/post/learn-gatsbyjs.md

 In fact, recent history of mobile phones resemble to the web tech stacks.
 Nokia - imagine the LAMP stack - was slowly getting replaced or less favored by users for iPhone and smart phones - imagine MEAN stack.

-The [MEAN stack](https://en.wikipedia.org/wiki/MEAN_(software_bundle)) being coined in 2013 (I know, only few years ago, right!) is a result of new emerging tools such as Node.js, Express.js, Angular.js and MongoDB.
+The [MEAN stack](https://en.wikipedia.org/wiki/MEAN_(software_bundle)) being coined in 2013, is a result of new emerging tools such as Node.js, Express.js, Angular.js and MongoDB.
 People started building more RESTful APIs and using JavaScript everywhere.

 The MEAN stack became the new best practice because of the better user experience, like building better and more responsive UI, but also with a new promise - having 1 language in the front-end and the back-end.

 Though, the MEAN stack still shares a lot of concepts and practices with the LAMP stack.
 For instance, having a clear separation between front-end (view) layer and a db (model) layer, which is managed by a back-end programming language.
-When you think about it, you will realize that we speak about same things LAMP and MEAN, with some major improvements in the view layer and a programming language many developers dislike but have to use: JavaScript.
+When you think about it, you will realize that we speak about same things LAMP and MEAN, with some major improvements in the view layer and the programming language: JavaScript.

 ### The rise of React.js